abousse/jrm_lite/README.md

 in [2].

 The XCAT phantom was replaced with a basic spherical phantom due to copyrights.
-There are 2 software that should be downloaded:
+There are 2 softwares that should be downloaded:
-(i) the convnsep function for separable convolution, available on Mathwork at: https://www.mathworks.com/matlabcentral/fileexchange/27957-separable-n-dimensional-convolution (ii) the LBFGS toolbox MEX Wrapper, also available on Mathwork https://www.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb-l-bfgs-b-mex-wrapper.
+(i) the convnsep function for separable kernel convolution, available on Mathwork at: https://www.mathworks.com/matlabcentral/fileexchange/27957-separable-n-dimensional-convolution (ii) the LBFGS toolbox MEX Wrapper, also available on Mathwork https://www.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb-l-bfgs-b-mex-wrapper.